 The Government Procurement Review: European Union

-In cases before the CJEU, the Court may decide that an official opinion from the Advocate General (AG) is necessary before the judges deliberate and give their verdict.
-The AG's opinion is published and provides guidance on the law.
+In cases before the CJEU, it may decide that an official opinion from the Advocate General is necessary before the judges deliberate and give their verdict.
+The Advocate General's opinion is published and provides guidance on the law.

-The EU is a signatory to the Agreement on Government Procurement (GPA) adopted under the auspices of the World Trade Organization.
+The European Union is a signatory to the Agreement on Government Procurement (GPA) adopted under the auspices of the World Trade Organization.
 As such, economic operators from GPA states benefit from most of the provisions set out in the Directives (and, therefore, national laws derived from them).8

-Additionally, the EU has entered into various free trade agreements, so economic operators from certain other countries also benefit from the Directives.
+Additionally, the European Union has entered into various free trade agreements, so economic operators from certain other countries also benefit from the Directives.

-The European Commission is the 'guardian of the Treaties'.
+The European Commission (EC) is the 'guardian of the Treaties'.
 As such, it adopts guidance on procurement law (often by way of non-binding communications or notices).
-It initiates changes to the Directives.
-It can also take enforcement action against Member States that are in breach of the Directives or Treaty principles.9
+It initiates changes to the Directives and can also take enforcement action against Member States that are in breach of the Directives or the EU Treaty principles.9

-Rules similar to the Directives apply to purchasing by the institutions of the EU such as the Commission, the Council and the CJEU.
+Rules similar to the Directives apply to purchasing by EU institutions such as the EC, the Council and the CJEU.
 This chapter does not further consider those special rules.